devpratyushh/Private/README.md

     2.  **Compression:** Client-side optimization.
     3.  **Upload:** File sent to Firebase Storage buckets.
     4.  **Reference:** Download URL injected into the chat stream.

+### 🛡️ 4.
+Security & Privacy Architecture
+* **Client-Side Encryption:** Integrated `CryptoJS` to implement AES-256 encryption on sensitive user data before it ever leaves the device.
+* **Zero-Knowledge Principle:** implemented logic where data (like saved credentials or private notes) is encrypted using a user-defined key, ensuring even the database admin (me) cannot read the raw payloads.
+* **Secure Vault:** Includes a built-in credential manager that hashes passwords and encrypts metadata locally, demonstrating a "Privacy by Design" approach.
 ---

 ## 🛠️ Technical Stack